anyaevostinar/anyaevostinar.github.io/classes/201-f21/hw1.md

 * An overview section that describes at a high level what your program does, for someone that just found it randomly
 * A small example of your code running and showing its main functionality

-For this class in particular, your README should also include:
+For this class in particular, your README must also include:

 * Discussion for each rubric item of how your project meets that requirement and how to run your code to see that the requirement is met, or where in your code to look at see the requirement being met, or a snippet of code as an example that meets the requirement.
 Your goal should be to make it as easy as possible for the grader to see how you met each of the rubric items.